Articles → MONGODB → Built-In Roles In Mongodb

 Database Users

 - read → A user with the read role can read data from the database but cannot modify it.
-This includes the ability to query collections and read the contents
+This includes querying collections and reading their contents.

 - readWrite → A user with the readWrite role can read and write data.
-This means they can query collections, insert new documents, update existing documents, and delete documents
+This includes querying collections, inserting new documents, updating existing records, and deleting records.

 Database Administrative Roles

-- dbAdmin → A user with the dbAdmin role can create, delete, and modify indexes, gather database statistics, view database profiling information, and run administrative commands
+- dbAdmin → A user with the dbAdmin role can create, delete, and modify indexes, collect database statistics, view database profiling information, and execute administrative commands.

-- userAdmin → A user with the userAdmin role can create, modify, and manage users and their roles on a specific database
+- userAdmin → A user with the userAdmin role can create, modify, and manage users and their roles within a specific database.

-- readAnyDatabase → A user with the readAnyDatabase role can read data from all databases except the local and the config databases
+- readAnyDatabase → A user with the readAnyDatabase role can read data from all databases except the local and config databases.

-- readWriteAnyDatabase → A user with the readWriteAnyDatabase role can read and write data to all databases except the local and the config databases
+- readWriteAnyDatabase → A user with the readWriteAnyDatabase role can read and write data across all databases except the local and config databases.

-- dbAdminAnyDatabase → A user with the dbAdminAnyDatabase role can perform administrative tasks on any database.
-This includes tasks such as creating and modifying indexes, gathering database statistics, and running administrative commands.
+- dbAdminAnyDatabase → A user with the dbAdminAnyDatabase role can perform administrative tasks across any database.
+These tasks include creating and modifying indexes, gathering database statistics, and running administrative commands.

 Roles For Cluster

-- ClusterMonitor → The user with the ClusterMonitor role provides read-only access to monitoring and diagnostic tools
+- ClusterMonitor → The user with the ClusterMonitor role has read-only access to monitoring and diagnostic tools.

 Backup/Restore Role